kli34/Checkpoint3/README.md

 10. -- what colleges have national rank between 15 to 270 and quality of education between 150 to 400

+The dataset gives us a huge amount of data and each ranking for the college.
+For the question, we are trying to find out any shcool with rank between 15 t0 270 and then we have code the quality of education from 150 to 400 out.
+Definitely, we use where function to code the data we want.
+Then we have the result, we have National Taiwan Normal Univ with national rank of 15 and quality of education rank of 383.

 ```SQL
 SELECT institution, national_rank, quality_of_education